Redsskull/Find-Bart/README.md

  - Absolute footer position did not work with wrap. used margin auto instead.

  - Discovered when adding a game score div and a button that not having flex display for the main itself causes position problems. added the style properties to fix it.

+ - While making functions for the game, disocvered the need for a global function for computer value storing.

+ - Found out storing a hyper link as a button in a div is a bad idea. the button became invisible. fixed by making the div the button.

  ### Validator testing